The Hunter Thoroughbred Breeders

-Hunter Thoroughbred Breeders Association is an organisation devoted to fostering and promoting the thoroughbred breeding industry in the Hunter Valley area of New South Wales.
+Hunter Thoroughbred Breeders Association is an organisation devoted to fostering, protecting, promoting and preserving the thoroughbred breeding industry in the Hunter Valley area of New South Wales.

 The Hunter Thoroughbred Breeders Association represents stallion farms, broodmare farms, the largest equine hospital in the Southern Hemisphere and a sophisticated network of equine support industries all of whom are dependent on Australia’s premier breeding industry.